botanio/sdk/README.md

 ```

 ## <a name="py"></a>Python example
-You need to install requests library using pip.
+You need to install botanio library using pip.

 	pip install botanio